 Parks to People: Bringing our parks into virtual classrooms, homes, and communities

-East Bay Regional Park District is committed to the idea of lifelong learning, helping people make their own discoveries about our parks.
+East Bay Regional Park District is committed to lifelong learning and providing opportunities for people to make their own discoveries about our parks.
 These digital resources are designed to be used in educators’ virtual classrooms, at home, or part of any online learning.
 Use these resources to build your own learning.

 Educator's Resources and Live Virtual Field Trips

 Each of our visitor centers offer a variety of Live Virtual Field Trips designed for educators.
 Hosted by naturalists, they cover an assortment of environmental education topics relating to our parks.
 These programs are free to public school teachers and community organizations in Alameda and Contra Costa counties.

 Designed for easy access for the public, join one of our naturalists for a scheduled Live Virtual Program.
 All programs can be viewed via Facebook App and/or Zoom app.

 » Search and Register for Programs.

 East Bay Regional Park District and Timelooper, Inc. have developed virtual tours of selected Regional Parks.
 People can now virtually visit the parks to discover more about these lands and their unique stories.